advanced-stack/py-llm-core/README.md

 ## Changelog

+- 3.4.2: Fixed bug when using more than one tool
 - 3.4.1: Fixed bug when building field type name
 - 3.4.0: Fixed prompt when using tools
 - 3.3.0: Added support for Python 3.8